-Medical School Institution: University of Puerto Rico School of Medicine, San Juan, Puerto Rico Current Year In PSTDP: PL-2
+Medical School Institution: University of Puerto Rico School of Medicine, San Juan, Puerto Rico E-mail: marimar.delacruzbonilla@bcm.edu

-E-mail: marimar.delacruzbonilla@bcm.edu Hometown: Arecibo, PR
+Hometown: Arecibo, PR

-Fellowship Interest: Hematology/Oncology
+Fellowship Program: Baylor College of Medicine, Hematology/Oncology

 IAN FRANCIS, MD, PHD

 Research Interest: I am fascinated by the interplay of the human immune system and bacterial infections, particularly those which cause invasive critical illnesses.
 I am currently exploring the molecular determinants of increased virulence in a specific sequence type of Group B Streptococcus.
 I hope that through a better understanding of these pathogens and their interaction with our defences, more effective rational therapies can be developed to reduce mobidity and mortality in our pediatric ICUs.